lmicke/go-vcloud-director/CONTRIBUTING.md

 ### Sign the Contributor License Agreement (CLA)

-vmware Apache-licensed projects require all contributors to sign a CLA.
+VMware Apache-licensed projects require all contributors to sign a CLA.
 Visit https://cla.vmware.com and follow steps presented there.

 ### Fork the Repo